 From the above point, you have learned that camping in remote areas isn’t a walk in the park.
 Apart from the rough terrains, you are required to do a lot of planning before heading out.
 Sacrificing certain things for the time you are out camping is required but you also need to be keen on what you are carrying.

 For instance, how much cooking equipment do you need?
 Which clothes to carry?
 How much water do you need to carry?
-You also need to find ways to pack your veggies, clothes, and other equipment’s to save space.
+You also need to find ways to pack your veggies, clothes, and other equipment to save space.
 So, if you are not a planner, but spur of a moment person, rooftop camping isn’t ideal for you.

 9. Easy Camping is Your Thing

 There are different kinds of campers.
 Some like to rough it out while carrying only basic necessities while others like the easy camping.
 This is usually called glamorous camping where you combine camping with luxury.
-You get to enjoy an unlimited water supply, have electricity hookups, laundry, and bathroom/shower amenities.
+You get to enjoy an unlimited water supply, electricity hookups, laundry, and bathroom/shower amenities.

 Some of the locations also have community areas to eat, playgrounds for the little ones recreational areas as well as places to hold events.
 What’s more, the camping areas come with panoramic views of mountaintops, lakes, oceans, and so on.

-Although rooftop tent camping can also provide beautiful views and provide some sleeping comfort, it is best suited for off the road camping which might not be your thing.
+Although rooftop tent camping can also provide beautiful views and provide some sleeping comfort, it is best suited for off-the-road camping which might not be your thing.

 10. It is Expensive

 Despite their fancy look especially the hard shell rooftop tents, the cost of the tent is worth thinking twice before buying.
-When compared to a standard tent which costs start at $50, you get to spend a lot on a rooftop tent which is from $1, 000 to $2,000 for a soft-shell tent, and 2,000 to $5,000 for hard-shell tents.
+When compared to a standard tent which costs start at $50, you get to spend a lot on a rooftop tent which is from $1, 000 to $2,000 for a soft-shell tent, and 2,000 to $5,000 for a hard-shell tent.
 This huge difference is worth considering if the rooftop tent is worth purchasing.

 Don’t forget that though the rooftop tent is designed to provide the ultimate comfort and convenience, some believe it is not worth the price.

 It is true rooftop tents are getting popular among campers, and yes, they do have their advantages.
-From sleeping off the ground to the beautiful scenarios, it is a great way to explore and camp.
+From sleeping off the ground to beautiful scenarios, it is a great way to explore and camp.

 However, not everyone is meant to own one thus why we are sharing the reasons not to buy the rooftop tent.
 If you are not a fan of small spaces, less privacy, fewer amenities as well don’t like planning you better go with another type of camping.